Ultra-Tech-code/DegenStore/README.md

 # Project Title
-BlackadamToken
+DegenStore

 ## Description
- A basic ERC-20 token contract named BlackAdamToken, built on the ERC20 contract from OpenZeppelin library.
-The contract inherits from the ERC-20 standard, providing functionalities for a standard fungible token.
-Used in showcasing Error Handling in contract [revert, require, assert]
+DegenStore is an ERC20 token smart contract with extra functionality deployed on the Avalanche network for Degen Gaming.
+The smart contract have the following functionality:

+Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
+Only the owner can mint tokens.
+Transferring tokens: Players should be able to transfer their tokens to others.
+Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.
+Checking token balance: Players should be able to check their token balance at any time.
+Burning tokens: Anyone should be able to burn tokens, that they own, that are no longer needed.

  * ERC-20 Details:
- * - Symbol: BNT
+ * - Symbol: DGN
- * - Name: BlackadamToken
+ * - Name: Degen
  * - Decimals: 18

 ## Getting Started